esleblanc/TidyData/README.md

 Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 <p>
-To start the project, download the UCI HAR dataset and unzip it to a specific folder. <b>
+To start the project, download the UCI HAR dataset and unzip it to a specific folder. <br>
-Set your working directory to said folder. <b>
+Set your working directory to said folder. <br>
-Run the source code ("run_analysis.R") <b>
+Run the source code ("run_analysis.R") <br>
-This will create an independent data set with the average for each activity and each subejct. <b>
+This will create an independent data set with the average for each activity and each subejct. <br>